BETSY PEABODY

 Special Events Director

-Wendy Welch brings over 20 years of fundraising and development experience to PSRF.
+Wendy Welch brings more than 20 years of fundraising and development experience to PSRF.
 A Bainbridge Island resident and Northwest native, Wendy holds business and marketing degrees from the University of Washington.
 She is an avid skier, hiker and general outdoor enthusiast.

 wendy@restorationfund.org